bevyengine/bevy-website/content/learn/book/releasing-projects/compiling-less-code.md

 ```

 In almost every published Bevy project, you should set `default-features = false`, and instead opt in to only the features you need.
+For most users, feature collections are the right level of granularity.

 ## Feature Collections